CallumJFraser/CallumFraser/cv.md

 Proven track record of turning performance issues into positive improved outcomes and mentoring leaders in performance issues and conversations.

 Often found talking with seasoned professionals across the Manchester tech community.
-Mentoring and coaching leaders on continuous improvement, agile working practices, team leadership, performance feedback and reviews.
+Mentoring, implementing and supporting team leaders on continuous improvement, agile working practices, neurodiversity, team leadership, performance feedback and reviews.
 ## Summary

-* Mentored team through the implementation of a 60% increase in performance KPIs.
+- Mentored team through the implementation of a 60% increase in performance KPIs.
-* Prototyped, implemented and improved career Maturity framework's to help developers see what is expected of roles.
+- Prototyped, implemented and improved career Maturity frameworks to help developers see what is expected of roles.
-* Identified and defined processes, procedures and helped develop the roadmap for prototyping and implementing new technology platform transition.
+- Identified and defined processes, procedures and helped develop the roadmap for prototyping and implementing new technology platform transition.
-* Hosting the main stage for Manchester Tech Festival 2023 & 2024 'Core days'.
+- Hosting the main stage for Manchester Tech Festival 2023 & 2024 'Core days'.
 ## Experience

 ### Engineering Manager